 Each Chair must have a Deputy to cover for periods of absence (including during the summer months).
-The Registry and the External Examiners must be kept informed of anyperiods of absence.
-The Deputy should be properly briefed by the Chair on their responsibilities and have access to all important files whenever the Chair is absent for a prolonged period.
+The Registry and the External Examiners must be kept informed of any periods of absence.
+The Deputy should be properly briefed by the Chair on their responsibilities and have access to all relevant documentation relating to the Board whenever the Chair is absent for a prolonged period.